 + It’s important to identify the demos of 12-17, 18-24 and 25-34 as the most important for marketers who want to sink their teeth into the youngest consumers possible to develop brand affinity and greater lifetime value.

-+ The top 200 advertisers in the U.S. (think major CPGs, car companies, retailers, entertainment players, telecoms, credit cards, electronics and beer) make up 80% of TV spending “despite accounting for only 51% of total advertising (and 41% of digital).”
++ The top 200 advertisers in the U.S. (think major CPGs, car companies, retailers, entertainment players, telecoms, a credit card for bad credit, electronics and beer) make up 80% of TV spending “despite accounting for only 51% of total advertising (and 41% of digital).”

 + While many of these categories face major disruptors (online/Amazon for CPGs, self-driving cars and transportation-as-a-service for auto companies, etc.), Thompson argues that these brands “uniquely suited to TV are probably by definition less suited to digital advertising, which at least to date has worked much better for direct response marketing.
 No one is going to click a link in their feed to buy a car or laundry detergent, and a brick-and-mortar retailer doesn’t want to encourage shopping to someone already online.”